 The above references to the 2% of Available Cash from Operating Surplus distributed to the General Partner are references to the amount of the percentage interest in distributions from the Partnership and the Operating Partnership of the General Partner on a combined basis (exclusive of its or any of its affiliates' interest as holders of the Units).
 The General Partner will own a 1% general partner interest in the Partnership and a 1.0111% general partner interest in the Operating Partnership.
-With respect to any Common Unit, the term "Common Unit Arrearages" refers to the amount by which the Minimum Quarterly Distribution in any quarter during the Subordination Period exceeds the distribution of Available Cash from Operating Surplus actually made for such quarter on a Common Unit issued in this offering, cumulative for such quarter and all prior quarters during the Subordination Period.
+With respect to any Common Unit, the term "Common Unit Arrearages" refers to the amount by which the Minimum Quarterly Distribution in any quarter during the Subordination Period exceeds the distribution of Available Cash from Operating Surplus actually made for such quarter and all prior quarters during the Subordination Period.
 Common Unit Arrearages will not accrue interest.